cgHome/homey-dev/README.md

-test                    Run a Homey-App in development/debug mode install                 Install a Homey-App build                   Build a Homey-App for publishing vbuild                  Update a Homey-App version and build it. deploy:xxx              Workflow: vbuild, push & relase on github and publish them to the Homey Apps Store. deploy:major            - MAJOR version when you make incompatible API changes. deploy:minor            - MINOR version when you add functionality in a backwards-compatible manner, and deploy:patch            - PATCH version when you make backwards-compatible bug fixes. (see semver.org) release                 Push and relase/tag a Homey-App on github init:app                (Re)Initialize package.json based on homey-app/app.json (see .npm-init.js)
+test                    Run a Homey-App in development/debug mode install                 Install a Homey-App build                   Build a Homey-App for publishing deploy:xxx              Workflow: build, push & relase on github and publish them to the Homey Apps Store. deploy:major            - MAJOR version when you make incompatible API changes. deploy:minor            - MINOR version when you add functionality in a backwards-compatible manner, and deploy:patch            - PATCH version when you make backwards-compatible bug fixes. (see semver.org) init:app                (Re)Initialize package.json based on homey-app/app.json (see .npm-init.js)

 [User-Scripts]          User defined npm-scripts.